-(The word undesirable should only be understood from the health perspective.
+The word undesirable should only be understood from the health perspective.
 The term undesirable in present context means, extra healthcare efforts are required to maintain good health of the above individuals.
-Very tall person is correlated to gigantism, very short person means dwarfism.
+Very tall person is correlated to gigantism, a very short person means dwarfism.
 In a normal colored family, if someone is born with abnormally excess white or black skin color, then they are grouped under ati krishna and ati gaura.
 This does not apply to generally tall or short or white or black skin colored persons).

 Health issues due to obesity